Categories

 Do not use pack bladders

 Perhaps the most important thing to know about winter water management is that you cannot risk letting your gear get wet or letting your water freeze in containers.
-Pack pladders are dangerous in water conditions because they can leak on your vital down gear and put you at risk of hypothermia.
-The mouth value easily freezes making it impossible to extract water placing you are risk of dehydration.
+Pack pladders are dangerous in winter conditions because they can leak on your vital insulated gear and put you at risk of hypothermia.
+The pack bladder mouth value easily freezes making it impossible to extract water placing you are risk of dehydration.
 And, if the bladder freezes at night or in your pack, it becomes useless.
-You simple are carrying a large amount of ice.
+You simple are carrying heavy useless ice.

 If not a pack bladder, what should you use?
 Let’s start with the basic gear necessary for managing your water.